RyanNavillus/Syllabus/README.md

 Syllabus supports both Python native multiprocessing and Ray actors, and has been tested with **CleanRL**, **PufferLib**, **RLLib**, **Stable Baselines 3**, **TorchAC**, and **Moolib**.
 It also offers native support for multi‑agent **PettingZoo** environments.

+For a quick look at how to use Syllabus, check out the [demo script](https://github.com/RyanNavillus/Syllabus/blob/main/demo.py) or [demo notebook](https://colab.research.google.com/drive/1GWfBdZRx-ifOUKcBhPuZTzFFy5CvKFu6?usp=sharing) in Google Colab.

 See the paper for more information and baselines: https://arxiv.org/abs/2411.11318 Documentation can be found at at https://ryannavillus.github.io/Syllabus/index.html